parth7stark/MMA_GravitationalWave/README.md

     MMA_GW_Inference_miniapp.sif \
     python /app/examples/octopus/run_detector.py --config <absolute path to FL detectorX config file>/detectorX.yaml
     ```

-## Usage on Delta AI

-Since Delta AI is an **ARM64 architecture machine**, so the Apptainer definition file must be updated to use a base image and install libraries compatible with the ARM64 architecture.

-The remaining steps are the same as those for Delta or Linux x86 architecture.

 ## Todo List and Project Plan
 Please refer to our Box folder for the latest project tasks and roadmap: [Link](https://www.overleaf.com/project/66bce960bfb79d8b86fcfdf3)